CompCogNeuro/sims/ch3/inhib/README.md

 * To test the set point behavior of the FFFB functions, we can vary the amount of excitatory input by changing the `InputPct` levels, to 10 and 30 instead of the 20% default.
 After you change `InputPct`, you need to do `ConfigPats` in the toolbar (this makes a new input pattern with this percent of neurons active), and then `Test Trial`.

-> **Question 3.8:** How much does the hidden average activity level vary as a function of the different input_pct levels (10, 20, 30).
+> **Question 3.8:** How much does the hidden average activity level vary as a function of the different `InputPct` levels (10, 20, 30).
 What does this reveal about the set point nature of the FFFB inhibition mechanism?

 Finally, you can explore the effects of changing the `*GbarI` and `FFinhibWtScale`, `FBinhibWtScale` parameters, which change the overall amount of inhibition, and amounts of feedforward and feedback inhibition, respectively.